-- 5.1.27 Policy RLS4 seeks to ensure that new housing development outside the Conservation Areas and requiring planning permission retains the character of these areas.
+- 5.1.24 Policy RLS4 seeks to ensure that new housing development outside the Conservation Areas and requiring planning permission retains the character of these areas.
 To do this applicants will be expected to have identified the key features making up the predominant character of the street/road/locality within which the proposal will be situated.
 This will entail taking into account elements such as materials, building style, height, roof type, spaces to the front and rear of properties, detailing and spacing/density.
 Once these features have been identified, applicants should be able to demonstrate how they have been taken into account and how the development seeks to use these to retain and enhance local character.
 This is not to say that modern or innovative alternatives will not be considered appropriate.
-Policy RLS4 will sit alongside other policies in the RLSNDP and the Local Plan and provides more specific development management policy to help protect or enhance the key aspects of residential character in those areas of the town not falling within the Conservation Areas. - 5.1.28 It is acknowledged that many forms of householder development may not require planning consent, being permitted development, or they may be changes that are beyond the scope of planning control.
-Householders are still encouraged to take into account Policy RLS4 and the other guidance available from Warwick District Council, such as the Residential Design Guide, Supplementary Planning Document. - 5.1.29 One of the results of recent changes in many residential areas is a harsher built environment, particularly as many front garden areas have been given over to harder surfaces, usually for car parking; or street trees and verges have been lost.
-The Town Council will support proposals that seek to reintroduce garden areas, street trees and

-- grass verges, not only will this create a softer environment it will also improve the feel of the area and help guard against the dangers of flash flooding from heavy downpours. - 5.1.30 Proposals for new infill housing development on garden land will not be permitted unless it reinforces, or harmonises with, the established character of the street and/or locality and respects the surrounding buildings in terms of scale, height, form and massing as set out in Warwick District Local Plan Policy H1 Directing New Housing.
-In many areas, front garden spaces have been replaced by car parking and hardstanding.
-This impacts on the character of the area, reduces opportunities for wildlife and adds to increased flood risk.
+Policy RLS4 will sit alongside other policies in the RLSNDP and the Local Plan and provides more specific development management policy to help protect or enhance the key aspects of residential character in those areas of the town not falling within the Conservation Areas. - 5.1.25 It is acknowledged that many forms of householder development may not require planning consent, being permitted development, or they may be changes that are beyond the scope of planning control.
+Householders are still encouraged to take into account Policy RLS4 and the other guidance available from Warwick District Council, such as the Residential Design Guide, Supplementary Planning Document. - 5.1.26 One of the results of recent changes in many residential areas is a harsher built environment, particularly as many front garden areas have been given over to harder surfaces, usually for car parking; or street trees and verges have been lost.
+The Town Council will support proposals that seek to reintroduce garden areas, street trees and grass verges, not only will this create a softer environment it will also improve the feel of the area and help guard against the dangers of flash flooding from heavy downpours. - 5.1.27 Proposals for new infill housing development on garden land will not be permitted unless it reinforces, or harmonises with, the established character of the street and/or locality and respects the surrounding buildings in terms of scale, height, form and massing as set out in Warwick District Local Plan Policy H1 Directing New Housing.
+In many areas, front garden spaces have been replaced by car parking and hardstanding (see Appendix 3.
+Town Council Supporting Actions).